Facades

 The setup included precise displacement sensors and thermocouples, enabling the team to capture the complex interplay of degradation phenomena and their impact on global stability.

-Video recordings and thermal imaging complemented sensor data to provide a full-spectrum understanding of failure sequences.
+Video recordings and thermal imaging complemented sensor data to provide a full-spectrum to understand failure sequences.

 Failure Observations:

-2. Glass Delamination and Breakage: Laminated glass, while resisting initial temperature rise, experienced interlayer weakening and subsequent pane cracking.
-Delamination reduced stiffness and caused asymmetric force redistribution, amplifying strain on the CLT panel.
+1. Glass Breakage and Delamination: Laminated glass, while resisting initial temperature rise, experienced interlayer weakening and subsequent pane cracking.
+Delamination further reduced the panel stiffness and caused asymmetric force redistribution, amplifying strain on the CLT frame.

-3. Charring and Section Reduction: Timber charring followed predictable patterns, reducing the effective section thickness while increasing nonlinear strain paths in the panel.
+2. Charring and Section Reduction: Timber charring followed predictable patterns, reducing the effective section thickness while increasing nonlinear strain paths in the frame members.
 Char depths of 35–40 mm were observed at failure.

-4. Combined Failure Mode: Rather than a sudden collapse, failure emerged through a sequence of interrelated degradations: adhesive yielding, glass cracking, timber charring, and finally buckling due to eccentric loads.
+3. Combined Failure Mode: Rather than a sudden collapse, failure emerged through a sequence of interrelated degradations: glass cracking, interlayer melting, timber charring, and finally plate buckling due to eccentric loads.

-Despite these degradations, the wall sustained its load-bearing function for approximately 60 minutes, marginally exceeding standard REI-60 benchmarks.
+Despite these degradations, the wall prototype sustained itsload-bearing function for approximately 12 minutes.

 Finite Element Simulations: A Deeper Computational Layer

-The numerical modeling employed the ABAQUS and SAFIR platforms to replicate the test scenario with calibrated material behavior.
+The numerical modeling employed the ABAQUS platforms to replicate the test scenario with calibrated material behavior.

 The digital twin included: